 With Valentine’s Day just around the corner, it’s time to start planning your romantic dinner date.
-So make your time together special, memorable and…healthy (why not?)!
-Here are four delicious dinner ideas and two amazing dessert ideas that you can make together for a perfect Valentine’s Day dinner in the intimate setting of your choice – at home, watching the sunset on a beautiful terrace or any other place that brings you together!
+So make your time together special, memorable, and…healthy (why not?)!
+Here are four delicious and romantic dinner ideas and two amazing dessert ideas that you can make together for a perfect Valentine’s Day dinner in the intimate setting of your choice – at home, watching the sunset on a beautiful terrace or any other place that brings you together!

 1. Romantic Grazing Platter for Two

 Create a fancier twist to a romantic fruit platter for two!
-A beautiful grazing platter packed with an assortment of fruit, cheeses, dips, veggies, cured fish, nuts, crackers, breads and sweets is the perfect option for a romantic dinner on Valentine’s Day.
+A beautiful grazing platter packed with an assortment of fruit, cheeses, dips, veggies, cured fish, nuts, crackers, bread and sweets is the perfect option for a romantic dinner idea on Valentine’s Day.
 You can design your grazing platter according to each of your preferred food preferences and tastes, and it can be enjoyed indoors or out in nature (perhaps watching the sunset together)!

 Follow these steps to create the perfect grazing platter:

-- Next add your cured fish.
+- Next, add your cured fish.
 Smoked salmon and smoked trout are excellent healthy options here.